-A taxpayer always makes the initial choice of a transfer pricing method and, if applicable, tested party.
-However, as the cases described above illustrate, the IRS may challenge those choices and foreign tax administrations may do the same.
-Taxpayers should thus examine and be prepared to explain how the profitability of each participant in the chain of related-party transactions aligns with its functions, risks and assets.
+A taxpayer always makes the initial choice of a TPM and, if applicable, tested party.
+As the cases described above illustrate, however, the IRS may challenge those choices and foreign tax administrations may do the same.
+Taxpayers should thus examine, and be prepared to explain, how the profitability of each participant in the chain of related-party transactions aligns with its functions, risks and assets.